Thuynh808/HA-WebTrack/README.md

 ## Overview

 The HA-WEBTRACK project applies RHCSA and RHCE principles to create a high-availability web server environment using open-source tools.
 Automated with Ansible and secured by SELinux, this project streamlines infrastructure setup, logging, and alert rule implementation.
-It enhances system performance clarity by testing high loads and analyzing failover scenarios.
+We'll enhance system performance clarity by testing high loads and analyzing failover scenarios.
 By converting Ansible playbooks into roles, the project boosts installation efficiency and code reusability, providing a practical experience in system monitoring and metrics analysis.

 ### Key Components